 Don’t Drink the Water

-“Don’t drink the tap water” applies throughout Mexico and Cancún is no exception.
-While it’s perfectly OK to use when brushing your teeth, be sure to stick with bottled or filtered varieties if you’re thirsty.
-(Most all-inclusive resorts will keep your room stocked with bottled water anyway.)
+“Don’t drink the tap water” applies throughout Mexico, and Cancún is no exception.
+Stick with bottled or filtered varieties if you’re thirsty and if you do use tap water to brush your teeth, the safest thing to do is rinse with purified water after.
+Thankfully, most all-inclusive resorts will keep your room stocked with bottled water.
 And what about ice?
 Ice is almost always made with filtered water, especially in large restaurants and resorts, so there’s no need to drink everything at room temperature.